OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 problem of this approach is that it ignores spatial clustering of points including the fact that many samples come from the same spatial locations.
 We want to, instead, validate models using [spatial blocks](https://opengeohub.github.io/spatial-sampling-ml/resampling-methods-for-machine-learning.html#resampling-using-ensemble-ml) so that a subset of points is either used for training or cross-validation.
-To fit a model that *blocks* spatially overlapping points in training / validation we can use the [mlr package](https://mlr.mlr-org.com/articles/tutorial/handling_of_spatial_data.html):
+To fit a model that *blocks* spatially overlapping points into training or validation we can use the [mlr package](https://mlr.mlr-org.com/articles/tutorial/handling_of_spatial_data.html):